sadab-halim/Interview-Questions/README.md

    - This is the last state in the life cycle of a transaction.
    - After entering the committed state or aborted state, the transaction finally enters into a terminated state where its life cycle finally comes to an end.

+## Transactions
+- A transaction is a collection of logically related operations which reads and possibly updates the various data items in the database.
+- Usually, a transaction is initiated by a user program written in SQL
 ## ACID Properties ✅
 To ensure the consistency of the database, certain properties are followed by all the transactions occurring in the system.
 These properties are called as ACID Properties of a transaction.